Mixed Motives and Geometric Representation Theory in Equal Characteristic: Rappels: Some category theory

 \subsection{Descent model structures}

-We recall here the definitions of cofibrations and fibrations in $C(\R\modules)$, even though in the text, we only use the definition of fibrant object, and the fact that the $t^n\R(X)[i{-}1]$ are cofibrant.
+Recall the setup of Section \ref{subsec:DerCat}.
+In particular, $\R$ denotes a cartesian commutative monoïd of $\Sh_\Nis(\Sm / -)^\Sfrak$ in the monoïdal category of symmetric sequences in Nisnevich sheaves over $\Sm/ -.$ We recall here the definitions of cofibrations and fibrations in $C(\R\modules)$, even though in the text, we only use the definition of fibrant object, and the fact that the $t^n\R(X)[i{-}1]$ are cofibrant.